 “How do I know if I really need treatment for addiction?”

 This question has been at one point or another on the mind of every addict everywhere.
 “Do I need rehab?”
 It is one of the most prevalent questions, and certainly the most troubling.
-The fact of the matter is though, if you to a degree cannot manage or control your life in a good and positive way because of an addiction or because of compulsive behavior of one kind or another then you need to go to a rehabilitation center or program for addiction.
-The problems that come along with addiction do not simply go away on their own.
-If one has gotten to a point where these problems severely impact one’s life then it is time to hang it up and go to rehab.
+The fact of the matter is though, if you to a degree cannot manage or control your life healthily and positively because of an addiction or because of the compulsive behavior of one kind or another then you need to go to a rehabilitation center or program for addiction.
+The problems that come along with addiction do not go away on their own.
+If one has gotten to a point where these issues severely impact their life then it is time to hang it up and go to rehab.

 “What is the detoxification part of a program?”

-Detox, detoxification, wean down, dry out, it all refers to simply the clearing out of harmful toxins, substances, and chemicals from the human body.
-Addiction is two-fold.
-It is a problem of both the body and the mind.
-The part of addiction that is a drain on the mind and that negatively affects the thought processes of an individual are addressed in rehab.
-The parts of addiction that are a drain on the physical body of the individual and that affect his or her body is handled and addressed in detox.
+Detox, detoxification, wean down, dry out, it all refers to merely the clearing out of harmful toxins, substances, and chemicals from the human body.
+Addiction is two-fold; it is a problem of both the body and the mind.
+The part of dependency that is a drain on the mind and that negatively affects the thought processes of an individual are addressed in rehab.
+The parts of addiction that are a drain on the physical body of the person and that influence his or her body is handled and dealt with in detox.
 A detox program might be done by taking supplements or drinking liquids of one kind or another that are made specifically for detoxification so that the body begins to clean itself out.
-This process of flushing of toxins is quite vital for an individual’s overall health and stability, and it is a crucial part of one’s overall health and wellbeing in recovery.
+This process of flushing of toxins is quite vital for an individual’s overall health and stability, and it is a crucial part of one’s overall health and well-being in recovery.

 “Can I leave rehab once I’m in the program?”

-It takes time for the positive effects of addiction treatment to really set in and start doing its job.
-To really ensure that the treatment itself is totally successful, it is highly advised that recovering addicts stick it out and work through their programs to completion.
+It takes time for the benefits of addiction treatment to set in and start doing its job.
+To ensure that the treatment itself is totally successful, it is highly advised that recovering addicts stick it out and work through their programs to completion.
 The truth is though, in most cases, facilities are unlocked and clients do have the right to leave at any time, as rehab centers generally do not have the legal right to hold individuals there against their will.

-“How long will I have to be in rehab for?”
+“How long will I have to be in rehab?”